JereKuusela/valheim-world_edit_commands/publish/README.md

 This shouldn't cause any issues unless objects are moved long distances (which might cause issues anyways).

 # Changelog

+- v1.1:
+	- Adds a new parameter `refPos` to the `terrain` command to allow overriding the player's position.
+	- Adds a new parameter `slope` to the `terrain` command to allow creating slopes.
+	- Adds a new parameter `offset` to the `terrain` command to allow moving the targeted position.
+	- Adds a new parameter `step` to the `terrain` command to automatically calculate the offset based on radius.
+	- Adds a new parameter `angle` to the `terrain` command to select the slope and step direction.

 - v1.0:
 	- Initial release.